CA-Wu/portfolio/index.md

 At the same time, I worked as a **Research Assistant** at Northeastern’s [Programmable and Reconfigurable Soft Engineered Systems (PARSES) Lab], exploring the intersection between 3D printing and human interaction design.
 While my first great engineering love was driven by the joy of design, the second blossomed from a realization of what impact these designs could have: they could boost the safety of human-robot interactions.
 They could enable life-saving medical procedures.

 {: style="text-align: center;"}
 I discovered how fulfilling it was to facilitate these positive impacts myself as a **Urology R&D Co-Op** at [Boston Scientific] in the Spring of 2023.
-When I graduate in the Spring of 2024, the engineer I hope to become is one that keeps positively impacting patients’ lives and building tools that inspire.
+The engineer I hope to become is one that keeps positively impacting patients’ lives and building tools that inspire.

 ![](images/outside_engineering.png)